-The Project Team notes that ports and regions worldwide are taking steps to focus on promoting ocean technology innovations and entrepreneurship in ways that fit their own unique set of circumstances.
+As mentioned in the previous section, the Project Team notes that other ports and other regions are taking steps to focus on promoting ocean technology innovations and entrepreneurship in ways that fit their own unique set of circumstances.

-We highlight a few efforts below in order to help position the Port of Seattle's proposed Maritime Innovation Center.
+We highlight a few of the comparable efforts below in order to examine what other regions are doing and to help position the Port of Seattle to maximize its own opportunity to promote maritime technology innovation.

-ALTASEA-LOS ANGELES.
-CA
+ALTASEA-LOS ANGELES, CA